mrpunkdasilva/learn-typescript/typescript-courses/packages/website/content/blog/fundamentals-v4/02-hello-typescript/index.md

 Note that within the "welcome-to-ts" project

 - a `./dist` folder has appeared,
-- inside it is an `index.js` file.
+- inside it is an `index.ts` file.

 Open this file -- **it will be a mess**